awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-adv-features-conversion.md

 # Control attribute conversion<a name="ddb-en-client-adv-features-conversion"></a>

-By default, a table schema provides converters for all primitive and many common Java types through a default implementation of the `[AttributeConverterProvider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/AttributeConverterProvider.html)` interface\.
-You can change the default behavior overall with a custom `AttributeConverterProvider` implementation\.
+By default, a table schema provides converters for all primitive types and many common Java types through a default implementation of the `[AttributeConverterProvider](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/AttributeConverterProvider.html)` interface\.
+You can change the overall default behavior with a custom `AttributeConverterProvider` implementation\.
 You can also change the converter for a single attribute\.

-You can find a list of the available converters in the [AttributeConverter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/AttributeConverter.html) interface Java doc\.
+For a list of available converters, see the [AttributeConverter](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/enhanced/dynamodb/AttributeConverter.html) interface Java doc\.

 ## Provide custom attribute converter providers<a name="ddb-en-client-adv-features-conversion-prov"></a>